-Sometimes the common factor that you need to find to be able to factorise an expression is not a number, but a letter.
+Sometimes the common factor that you need to factorise an expression is not a number, but a letter.

 Look for the highest power of each letter that will go into every term of the expression.

 This will be your common factor to put outside the bracket.